CicerBro/Linchpin/README.md

 Linchpin follows RES's account-switching model: it logs out through Reddit, submits the saved username and password to Reddit's login endpoint, and reloads open Reddit tabs after verifying the new account.
 When a Base32 TOTP secret is saved, Linchpin generates and submits the current one-time code automatically.
 Account switches are serialized so popup and in-page controls cannot interleave login requests.

 These values are sensitive.
 Do not commit passwords or TOTP secrets.
-Existing cookie-based accounts must be edited once to add their password.

 ## Import and export